George Stephen (abolitionist): Abolitionism

 It was, however, in connection with the movement for the abolition of slavery in the British colonies that he mainly distinguished himself.
-His father (James Stephen) had married, as his second wife, the sister of William Wilberforce, and was allied with that great man, Zachary Macaulay, Thomas Clarkson, and others in the abolition of the slave trade, achieved in 1807.
-In the legitimate development of that noble work, which ended in the suppression of slavery, as well as of the slave trade, throughout the British dominions.
-He was critical of Wilberforce (and the old guard of the movement in general) as being indecisive and too ready to compromise.
-Wilberforce, he said, was excessively deferential to "rank and power".
-Sir George Stephen bore a leading part, and it was his decision (extorted from him by the necessities of the case) in favour of admitting the principle of compensation (Compensated emancipation, paying the slave owners for the loss of their "property") that brought the agitation to a much earlier successful issue than could otherwise have been ensured.
+His father (James Stephen) had married, as his second wife, the sister of William Wilberforce, and was allied with that great man, Zachary Macaulay, Thomas Clarkson, and others in the abolition of the slave trade, achieved in 1807 George Stephen, along with other more radical abolitionists such as Elizabeth Heyrick, was a fierce advocate of immediate emancipation rather than the gradual emancipation that Buxton, Macauley and Stephen's father had originally been pushing for.
+Ultimately, he was successful in pushing anti-slavery leaders to achieve immediate emancipation.